About the Journal

 - Provide a rigorous indication of the sources and earnings indicated in the article.

 - Include those people who have made a real contribution to the article, classifying the authors according to their level of responsibility and involvement in the document.

 - Do not include other authors in the middle of the editorial process.
 It is not allowed by the editorial policy of the IJMSS.

-- Make available sources or data on which the research was based, in case of a duly justified request by the Editor.
+- Make available the sources or data on which the research was based, in case of a duly justified request by the Editor.

-- Explicitly declare the non-existence of conflicts of interest that may have influenced the results obtained or the proposed interpretations and indicate any funding from agencies and / or projects from which the research article derives.
+- Explicitly declare the absence of conflicts of interest that may have influenced the results obtained or the proposed interpretations and indicate any funding from agencies and / or projects from which the research article derives.

 - All authors are obliged to provide retractions or corrections of errors, in case of detection.

-Plagiarism detection policy [Top]
+Plagiarism detection policy [ upload]

-Erratum, retractions, clarifications and apologies [Top]
+Erratum, retractions, clarifications and apologies [upload]

 - Retraction: if the results are not valid, all co-authors must sign a retraction explaining the error and how it affected the conclusions.
 This will be submitted for publication and is the most consequential type of error.